dema22/backend-coding-test/README.md

 # Some Security Considerations:

 This project only issues an access token with a long expiration time of 24 hours.
-In a production environment, we need to refactor this code to issue a access token with a much shorter expriration time, and use refresh tokens so our users can get a new access token.
+In a production environment, we need to refactor this code to issue a access token with a much shorter expiration time, and use refresh tokens so our users can get a new access token.

 There are also some hardcoded values in the Docker Compose, such as the database password.
 I left them for this proof of concept, but in a real productive environment, they will be securely stored in an environment file.
 We will never expose that kind of information to ensure the security of our application.